 Legislation (Stats.
 1988, ch.
 723) amended Welfare and Institutions Code section 100 et seq. to require the Judicial Council to establish guidelines encouraging the development of local CASA programs that assist abused and neglected children who are the subject of judicial proceedings.

-The legislation also called for the establishment of a CASA grant program to be administered by the Judicial Council and required CASA programs to provide local matching-or in-kind funds-equal to program funding received from the Judicial Council.
-At the February 9, 1999 meeting, the Judicial Council delegated approval of the allocation of the Judicial Council CASA grant funds to the Executive and Planning Committee (E&P).
+The legislation also called for the establishment of a CASA grant program to be administered by the Judicial Council and required CASA programs to provide local matching-or in-kind-funds equal to program funding received from the Judicial Council.
+At the February 9, 1999, meeting, the Judicial Council delegated approval of the allocation of the Judicial Council CASA grant funds to the Executive and Planning Committee (E&P).

 In August 2003, at the recommendation of the Family and Juvenile Law Advisory Committee, E&P approved a formula-based method for distributing Judicial Council CASA program funding to California CASA programs.
-The new funding approach replaced the previous competitive request for proposals process with predetermined program awards.
+The new funding approach replaced the previous competitive request-for-proposals process with predetermined program awards.
 When the allocation process transitioned to a formula-based method, the baseline awards were determined by averaging the amounts of the previous two years of funding.
 In 2011, E&P decided that the approval of budget allocations for CASA programs be made by the Judicial Council.

-At the August 23, 2013 meeting, the Judicial Council approved a funding methodology that is formula based and utilizes program data submitted by local programs which evaluates efficiency and program growth.
-Programs are required, through both a contract and an evaluation process, to demonstrate that they meet a number of program objectives, including compliance with rule 5.655 of the California Rules of Court, local rules of court, volunteer recruitment, volunteer training, board development, sound fiscal management, and other requirements as outlined in the National CASA Standards.
-This new methodology (1) establishes equitable allocations for CASA programs and eliminates wide funding variations resulting from historical funding formulas and grant applications; (2) supplements funding to local programs that work toward efficiency, effectiveness, and program growth; and (3) increases the number of dependency youth served by CASA programs and potentially, the number of courts.
+At its August 23, 2013, meeting, the Judicial Council approved a new funding methodology that is formula based and uses program data submitted by local programs to evaluate the efficiency and growth of those programs.1 Programs are required, through both a contract and an evaluation process, to demonstrate that they meet a number of objectives, including compliance with rule 5.655 of the California Rules of Court and local rules of court, volunteer recruitment, volunteer training, board development, sound fiscal management, and other requirements as outlined in the National CASA Standards.
+This new methodology (1) establishes equitable allocations for CASA programs and eliminates wide funding variations resulting from historical funding formulas and grant applications; (2) supplements funding to local programs that work toward efficiency, effectiveness, and program growth; and (3) increases the number of dependency youth and, potentially, the number of courts served by CASA programs.